 Excellent, dynamic universities and highly-qualified professionals and managerial staff are extremely important when it comes to working together to address challenges for development policy and achieve the SDGs.
-In this context, the DAAD has implemented the Bilateral SDG Graduate Schools programme funded by the (BMZ).
-The programme is especially intended to assist universities in developing countries fulfil their role as an important driving force for sustainable development (globally and locally).
+In this context, the DAAD has implemented the SDG Graduate Schools programme funded by the (BMZ).
+The programme is especially intended to assist universities in the global south fulfil their role as an important driving force for sustainable development (globally and locally).

-The regional focus is on Africa; there are four bilateral SDG graduate schools in Africa, two SDG graduate school in Latin America, and one in Asia.
-The partner universities can flexibly use a broad range of DAAD instruments for the establishment and further development of the SDG graduate schools.
+The regional focus is on Africa; there are four SDG Graduate Schools built up in Africa, two further in Latin America, and one in Asia.
+The partner universities can flexibly use a broad range of DAAD instruments for the establishment and further development of these SDG Graduate Schools.

-The programme aims to offer qualified postgraduate students high-quality training in development-related degree courses.
-In the short and medium term, the bilateral SDG graduate schools are expected to increase teaching capacities by incorporating information and communication technologies (ICT).
-At the same time, research structures necessary for postgraduate education should be strengthened.
-The SDG graduate schools work together with relevant employers and stakeholders from politics, industry, and/or civil society, developing innovative financial and strategic concepts to ensure the sustainability of the graduate schools.
+The programme's overall objective is to offer qualified postgraduate students high-quality training in development-related degree courses.
+In the short and medium term, the SDG Graduate Schools are expected to increase teaching capacities by incorporating information and communication technologies (ICT).
+Also research structures necessary for postgraduate education should be strengthened.
+The SDG Graduate Schools work together with relevant employers and stakeholders from politics, industry, and/or civil society, developing innovative financial and strategic concepts to ensure the sustainability of the graduate schools.

 Funded projects and partners involved

-The programme supports bilateral partnerships between higher education institutions in Germany and those in developing countries by providing relevant, high-quality educational offerings of structured study courses on interdisciplinary research topics.
+The programme supports partnerships between higher education institutions in Germany and those in the global south by providing relevant, high-quality educational offerings of structured study courses on interdisciplinary research topics.
 The graduate schools are to train specialised experts and lecturers at masters, PhD and postdoc level, thus contributing to the joint development of innovative solutions for key SDG themes.
-The degrees will be awarded by the partner university in the developing country.

-Since the key focus of the partnership is on the struc¬tural development of teaching and research at the partner institution abroad, this is also where the core activities should take place.
+Since the key focus of the partnership is on the structural development of teaching and research at the partner institution abroad, this is also where the core activities should take place.
 In order to promote the internationalisation of the project and scholarship holders, however, participants should aim to spend some time in Germany, as cross-cultural skills and experience in international teams are a key factor to success in many projects.
 As a further initiative to internationalisation of the graduate schools (GS) and their students and staff, the seven funded projects joined together in the Interdisciplinary SDG-GS Alliance for the second funding phase in order to facilitate joined projects, workshops and exchange of individuals.

-This forms the basis for a coherent future concept which, in cooperation with partners in the developing countries, ensures the sustainability of the SDG graduate schools after the funding period has ended.
+This forms the basis for a coherent future concept which, in cooperation with partners in the global south, ensures the sustainability of the SDG Graduate Schools after the funding period has ended.

 The following projects are being funded:

-In order to achieve the intended programme objectives even more efficiently, the DAAD offers tailormade funding instruments according to the needs of developing and newly industrialised countries with its funding instruments and evaluates the impact of its funding programmes.
-In 2014, the DAAD introduced a comprehensive in order to further improve the quality and transparency of its work.
+To achieve its objectives even more efficiently, the DAAD offers tailormade funding instruments according to the needs of the global south.
+In 2014, the DAAD introduced a comprehensive to further improve the quality and transparency of its commitment.